NVIDIA/NeMo-speech-data-processor/docs/src/sdp/introduction.rst

 ========================

 Speech Data Processor (SDP) is a toolkit to make it easy to:

-  1. write code to process a new dataset, minimizing the amount of boilerplate code required.
+1. Write code to process a new dataset, minimizing the amount of boilerplate code required.
-  2. share the steps for processing a speech dataset.
+2. Share the steps for processing a speech dataset.

 SDP is hosted here: https://github.com/NVIDIA/NeMo-speech-data-processor.